 The Lee County Department of Human & Veteran Services also serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (COC) funds through the U.S. Department of Housing and Urban Development (HUD).
 The application includes over $1.6 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
 Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided by the following funded agencies:

-All new and renewal applications will reviewed by the local ranking committee on May 16, 2017, according to the Ranking Committee Procedures using the 2017 Ranking Tool.
+All new and renewal applications were reviewed by the local ranking and review committee according to the Ranking Committee Procedures using the 2017 Ranking Tool on May 16, 2017.
+New and renewal project applicants were notified of the final scoring results on May 19, 2017.
+The following projects will be submitted to HUD for funding consideration:

 In addition to the COC application, Lee County has competed state-wide for additional funding to support programs for the homeless.
 When available, the Florida Challenge Grant, Emergency Solutions Grant, Homelessness Prevention - Temporary Assistance for Needy Families Grant, and the Florida Homeless Housing Assistance Grant have provided a variety of needed services and housing opportunities to various non-profit agencies in Lee County.